Aneks1/Aneks1/README.md

 # 🍙 Hi I'm Aneks

-> I'm just a guy who likes programming and making (useless) things.
+> I'm a self thought full-stack developer who is passionate about programming and loves entrepreneuring.
-> I like making API wrappers and utility websites.
-> Recently I discovered that I have really good CSS skills so I am pointing more towards website design.

 ## Languages I know